claygiffin/100-coaches-site/src/pages/coaches/index.md

     jobTitle: Author of "Disrupt Yourself"
     links:
       twitter: johnsonwhitney
+      website: ''
     photo: /img/whitney-johnson.jpg
     tags:
       - Thinkers 50
       - Executive Coach
       - Speaker
       - Author
+  - body: >-
+      Michael Bungay Stanier is the Senior Partner of Box of Crayons, a company that helps organizations do less Good Work and more Great Work.
+Box of Crayons is best known for its coaching programs, which give busy managers practical tools so they can coach in 10 minutes or less.

+      On the way to founding Box of Crayons in 2002, Michael lived in Australia, England, the United States and Canada, his current home.

+      He’s written two books that have each sold close to 100,000 copies, the Wall Street Journal bestsellers _The Coaching Habit_ and _Do More Great Work_.
+He’s proudest of End Malaria, a collection of essays about Great Work by thought leaders that raised $400,000 for Malaria No More.

+      To balance all this out, Michael was banned from his high school graduation for “the balloon incident,” was sued by one of his law school lecturers for defamation and managed to give himself a concussion while digging a hole as a labourer.

+      He was the first Canadian Coach of the Year, is a Rhodes Scholar, and in 2016 was recognized as the #2 Coaching Guru in the world.

+      > If I had to pick a person to have dinner with, when I need to be prodded and challenged and inspired to think about the things I really am committed to think about for myself and what I’m doing, I’d pick Michael Bungay Stanier.
+He has an ability to shake our tree and make us more conscious and responsible about what we know but aren’t willing to admit we know yet.

+      >

+      > \

+      >

+      >

+      > —David Allen, author of Getting Things Done
+    coachName: Michael Bungay Stanier
+    jobTitle: Senior Partner at Box of Crayons
+    photo: /img/michael-bungay-stanier.jpg
+    tags:
+      - Executive Coach
+      - Author
+      - Entrepreneur
 ---